2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 HIGH POINT AWARDS AND CASH PRIZES

-Overall High Point awards will be presented in the following age divisions:
+Overall High Point Awards will be presented in the following age divisions:

 5 & Under (LIMITLESS STARZ, STARZ OF TOMORROW and RISING STARZ levels)